raymondllee/rtw-trip/README.md

 **URL**: https://raymondllee.github.io/rtw-trip/

+To publish updates, run `npm run build` and deploy the contents of `web/dist/` alongside a generated `web/config.js` file (copy both into the `/web` directory on the `gh-pages` branch).
+The static build includes the full map + itinerary UI but omits backend-dependent features.

 *Note: AI features and Firestore integration are not available in the GitHub Pages deployment.*

 ## 🗺️ Data Sources